austintoddj/texastwisters/src/data/programs/recreational.md

   image:
     src: '/images/stock/unsplash/gym-08.jpg'
 infoSection:
-  headline: A program designed to help your child thrive
+  headline: A program designed to help your child have fun
   text: Whether this is your child's first experience in the gym or they've been here for years, they'll have tons of fun learning and growing with skills that will serve them for years to come!
   ages: 5 - 18 years old
   dates: Jan.
 13 - Jun.
 31